 While all these wines pair wonderfully with a variety of Italian dishes, it’s also great to cook with.
 You could make a beautiful purple risotto by adding amarone wine to the rice, for one.

-These DOC wines — as well as the Classico, which has a DOCG designation — hail from a beautiful area just north of Verona and east of Lake Garda.
-As you head to your cooking class, “Cooking in the Valpolicella Wine Region,” you’ll pass by miles of hillside vineyards, and perhaps even some rice paddies!
+These DOC wines – as well as the Classico, which has a DOCG designation – hail from a beautiful area just north of Verona and east of Lake Garda.
+As you enjoy your cooking vacation Five-Star Retreat in the Veneto, you’ll see miles of hillside vineyards, and will enjoy tasting fine Veneto wines such as Valpolicella!